tahermj8/Energy_Projects/README.md

 14) Technology Diffusion and Prediction Modeling of EVs in California
 15) Optimal Power Plant Dispatch Optimization
 16) Transforming Wind Speed to potential Wind Turbine Yield and Capacity Factor
-17) Trasnforming Solar Direction and Irradiation to Solar Panel Yield.
+17) Transforming Solar Direction and Irradiation to Solar Panel Yield.
 Designing the Optimal Modules and Strings for PV Array
 18) Energy System Modelling using Oemof for Simple Energy Systems